gchevrot/gchevrot.github.com/content/pages/resume.rst

 .. container:: proverb

-    ~~ Only the mediocre are supremely confident in their ability.
+    ~~ Try to learn something about everything and everything about something.
-    -- Michael Atiyah ~~
+    -- Thomas Henry Huxley ~~

 Download my Resumé `[PDF]`_